fulcro-community/fulcro-exercises/README.md

 It might help to close it, reload the page, then open it again.

+##### 'shadow-cljs - (relaod failed)' reported in the browser

+If shadow-cljs fails because of a coding error then this error is reported in the browser.
+It may break live reloading, i.e. you might need to hard-reload the page after you fix it.

 ### Part 2: Fulcro Puzzles

 After you have completed the exercises, you can check you insight and troubleshooting skill by fixing the broken pieces of code presented in the `holyjak.fulcro-exercises.puzzles.puzzles-ws` namespace.